share this post:

 Our awesome wedding photos are by One:One–

 If you’re not sure about having your dog around on your actual wedding day, definitely make sure to include them in your engagement photos.
 Your furbabies are always welcome in your Adventure Session with Lumos Images.

 Make sure to have someone assigned to take care of your dog during your engagement photos and/or your wedding so you aren’t worrying about them.
 You’ll want someone to keep your pup occupied when they aren’t in photos.
 Give that job to someone who doesn’t have one already and has been asking if there are ways they can help!
 If you don’t want to put that task on family or friends, Doggy Social is a super useful service in the Twin Cities who can help with this.

 With any wedding tips I give, I’ll remind you to embrace the unexpected.
 If your dog won’t sit still and pose for the camera, don’t get frustrated.
 Play with your dog and interact naturally for some great candid shots!

 Have a day after portrait session

 Day after sessions are portraits of the two of you in your wedding attire.
-They take place a day or more after your actual wedding.
+They typically take place within the same month of your wedding.
 The name is a bit of a misnomer because I never recommend doing them the day immediately following your wedding.
 You’re going to want to relax!!

 This is a great idea for many reasons, one of them being you can have your dog around!
 This is great if your dog doesn’t do well around a lot of people, if your venue is not pet friendly or logistically you can’t make it work to have your dog there at your actual wedding.
 You can go to a location that has significance to you and get additional wedding photos in a totally laid-back, no pressure setting.